10 Best Carbs For Pregnancy

 Whole Grain Bread or Sourdough Bread

 When first-trimester food aversions strike, a piece of toast often helps!
 Toast can be a great snack for nausea during pregnancy too.
 Whole-grain bread and sourdough bread are also a source of vitamins, minerals, and some fiber.
-Dress your toast with toppings such as avocado and hemp seeds, nut butter and strawberries, or cottage cheese!
+Dress your toast or wholegrain bread with toppings such as avocado and hemp seeds, nut butter and strawberries, or cottage cheese!
 Delicious.

 Carbs: 15-30 grams/slice